 Additional advantages of the American Airlines AAdvantage MileUp Mastercard include:

-- No limit to the number of AAdvantage miles that you can earn
+- There is no limit to the number of AAdvantage miles that you can earn

 - AAdvantage miles are redeemable for travel to over 1,000 destinations worldwide